michigan-nii/test/docs/linux/bash_cheat_sheet.md

 an executable (runnable) program.
 The second set is the same as the first `rw-` but applies to the group, in this case `users`.
 The final set is `r--`, which applies to all others not an owner or in the group, and means they can only read, and cannot write or execute.
-The final `.` characters means that the may be additional permissions imposed by an _access control list_, and those may change what you see in the directory listing.
+The final `.` character means that there may be additional permissions imposed by an invisible _access control list_, and those may change what you see in the directory listing and your access.

 It's worth making special note of the `x` permission on files.
 Even if a file contains the binary data needed to be run by the computer, if the `x`